Prewriting

 I don't think this is relevant...? maybe the taste of gum or peppermint to help me focusquiet music with no words, traffic noises from outside, NO TALKING

-One-minute freewriting example
+One-minute free-writing example

 Prompt: What is your ideal significant other like?
 Describe their characteristics.
 Why are those characteristics important to you?